Biological-Microsystems-Laboratory/git-style-guide-and-tutorial/quick-start-guide.md

 Now that you have git installed open a terminal widow (or start Git Bash on windows).

-First you'll want to navigate to a directory (folder) that you want to put the repository (git folder).
-[Here](http://www.st-andrews.ac.uk/ITS/training/unix/unix1.html) is a quick reference for commands. *Tip: you can drag a file or directory in to the terminal or bash window to paste it's location.*

 One quick thing before we get started is to tell git your identity.
 In the terminal or Git Bash run:

 	git config --global user.name "mbrenn3" (obviously use your user name) git config --global user.email email@uic.edu

+First you'll want to navigate to a directory (folder) that you want to put the repository (git folder).
+[Here is a quick reference for commands for navigating directories in the command line](http://www.st-andrews.ac.uk/ITS/training/unix/unix1.html)  *Tip: you can drag a file or directory into the terminal or bash window to paste it's location.*

 For this example we will put the git repository in our Documents folder.
 So first get to that folder by running:

 	$ cd Documents

 Now find the repository on GitHub that you want to work on and clone it.
 At the bottom of the right side of a GitHub repository page you should see a clone URL.
-Below is the command for cloning the oxygen measurement repository. *Tip: you can copy the URL and then paste it in to Git Bash with the 'insert' key.
+Below is the command for cloning the oxygen measurement repository. *Tip: you can copy the URL and then paste it into Git Bash with the 'insert' key.

 	$ git clone https://github.com/Biological-Microsystems-Laboratory/oxygen-measurement.git